the science of living a happy life

 How can this impact our happiness?
 Well, knowing about a bias isn’t enough to overcome it.

-Do you know that what you’re doing is wrong, but can’t seem to stop?
+Do you know that what you’re doing is wrong but can’t seem to stop?
 A good example is wanting to quit smoking.
 Get help on board to lead a happier life.
 Sometimes, knowing isn’t enough, and you need an external positive influence.

 You need to take action to move toward a happier life!
 Happiness is a habit that requires effort, attention, and consistency.

-2. Take Care Of Your Body
+2. Take Care of Your Body

 For mild to moderate depression, research shows that a half hour of physical activity is as effective as taking antidepressants.
 Exercise also releases endorphins, which have mood-boosting effects.